 Explore with Paramarsh

-Lakshmi Yoga is one of the most distinctive named combinations in classical Jyotish — a Venus-led signature of refined abundance, graceful relationships, and dharma-aligned fortune.
-Identifying it in your own chart requires checking three independent conditions: Venus's lordship of the 9th, Venus's dignity, and Venus's house placement.
+Lakshmi Yoga is one of the most distinctive named combinations in classical Jyotish - a 9th-lord signature of refined abundance, graceful relationships, and dharma-aligned fortune, often strongly coloured by Venus.
+Identifying it in your own chart requires checking three independent conditions: the 9th lord's dignity, the forming planet's house placement, and Venus's support or direct lordship in the Venus-led form.
 Paramarsh's Kundli engine performs this scan automatically, identifies the specific activation path active in your chart, and reports the Dasha windows during which the yoga is most likely to deliver its full classical promise.